votem/chekov/README.md

 To run the bot once, execute `. env/your.env && npm start`.
 It will go through its questions with the configured users, post the results, and then exit.

 A `Dockerfile` is also provided.
-Execute `docker built -t chekov .` to build the image, and then run it with `docker run --env-file env/your.env chekov`.
+Execute `docker build -t chekov .` to build the image, and then run it with `docker run --env-file env/your.env chekov`.

 ## Credits